SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 - **Phase 3.5: Deployment & Production Considerations**

-  - **Goal**: Ensure `react-cli-mcp` can be reliably and securely used with deployed web applications, addressing challenges like authentication, network conditions, and headless operation.
+  - **Goal**: Ensure `mcp-ui-bridge` can be reliably and securely used with deployed web applications, addressing challenges like authentication, network conditions, and headless operation.

   - [ ] **Task 3.5.1**: Strategy for Authentication/Authorization
-    - [ ] Research and define mechanisms for `react-cli-mcp` to handle application logins (e.g., enabling LLM-driven login via `data-mcp-*` annotated forms).
+    - [ ] Research and define mechanisms for `mcp-ui-bridge` to handle application logins (e.g., enabling LLM-driven login via `data-mcp-*` annotated forms).
     - [ ] Document security best practices for handling credentials.
-    - [ ] Consider flows where the application might already have an active session if `react-cli-mcp` attaches to an existing authenticated browser context (advanced).
+    - [ ] Consider flows where the application might already have an active session if `mcp-ui-bridge` attaches to an existing authenticated browser context (advanced).
   - [ ] **Task 3.5.2**: Robustness for Deployed Environments
     - [ ] Implement configurable timeouts and retry mechanisms for Playwright actions to handle network latency.
     - [ ] Enhance error reporting for network issues, unexpected application states, or element-not-found scenarios common in dynamic deployed apps.
     - [ ] Thoroughly test and ensure stability of all core functionalities in headless browser mode.
   - [ ] **Task 3.5.3**: Session Management & State Persistence
     - [ ] Investigate strategies for handling long-lived interactions and potential session expiry/re-authentication.
-    - [ ] Explore if/how `react-cli-mcp` might need to persist or restore interaction state across tool restarts when targeting a deployed app (e.g., current URL, basic context).
+    - [ ] Explore if/how `mcp-ui-bridge` might need to persist or restore interaction state across tool restarts when targeting a deployed app (e.g., current URL, basic context).
   - [ ] **Task 3.5.4**: Configuration for Deployed Targets
     - [ ] Ensure CLI options or configuration files robustly handle various deployment URLs (HTTPS, ports, paths).
     - [ ] Consider parameters for proxies or specific browser launch arguments needed for certain deployed environments.